Jonathan2251/lbd/source/funccall.rst

 The subroutine/function call of backend translation is supported in this chapter.
-A lot of code needed in function call.
+A lot of code needed to support function call.
 They are added according llvm supplied interface for easy to explanation.
 This chapter starts from introducing the Mips stack frame structure since we borrow many part of ABI from it.
-Although each CPU has it's own ABI, most of RISC CPUs ABI are similar.
+Although each CPU has it's own ABI, most of ABI for RISC CPUs are similar.
-In addition to support fixed number of arguments in function call, Cpu0 supports variable number of arguments either since C/C++ support this feature.
+In addition to support fixed number of arguments in function call, Cpu0 supports variable number of arguments either, since C/C++ support this feature.
-Supply Mips ABI and assemble language manual on internet link in this chapter for your reference.
 The section “4.5 DAG Lowering” of tricore_llvm.pdf contains knowledge about Lowering process.
 Section “4.5.1 Calling Conventions” of tricore_llvm.pdf is the related materials you can reference furth.

-This chapter is more complicate than any of the previous chapters.
-It include stack frame and the related ABI support.
-If you have problem in reading the stack frame illustrated in the first three sections of this chapter, you can read the appendix B of “Procedure Call Convention” of book “Computer Organization and Design, 1st Edition” which listed in section “RISC CPU knowledge” of chapter “Control flow statement” [#]_, “Run Time Memory” of compiler book, or “Function Call Sequence”  and “Stack Frame” of Mips ABI.
+If you have problem in reading the stack frame illustrated in the first three sections of this chapter, you can read the appendix B of “Procedure Call Convention” of book “Computer Organization and Design, 1st Edition” [#]_, “Run Time Memory” of compiler book, or “Function Call Sequence”  and “Stack Frame” of Mips ABI [#abi]_.

 Mips stack frame
 -----------------

-The first thing for design the Cpu0 function call is deciding how to pass arguments in function call.
+The first thing for designing the Cpu0 function call is deciding how to pass arguments in function call.
 There are two options.
 The first is pass arguments all in stack.
 Second is pass arguments in the registers which are reserved for function